webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Practiced-With-Medium-Weapons.md

 ---
 aliases:
 - Practiced With Medium Weapons
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Attack-Skill
 ---

-### Practiced With Medium Weapons
+## Practiced With Medium Weapons
 You can use light and medium weapons without penalty.
 If you wield a heavy weapon, attacks with it are hindered.
 Enabler.